-Erik Van Rooyen faces a crucial stretch at end of European Tour season
+Erik van Rooyen faces a crucial stretch at end of European Tour season

-Erik Van Rooyen’s travels in golf have taken him places he wasn’t expecting without ever losing sight of the big picture.
+Erik van Rooyen’s travels in golf have taken him places he wasn’t expecting without ever losing sight of the big picture.

 He wants to be among the elite in golf, and the next month could be a big step.

-Even with a poor tee at the wrong time – the first hole of a six-man playoff – Van Rooyen’s tie for second in Turkey moved him to No. 8 in the Race to Dubai standings and No. 51 in the world with two events left in the European Tour season.
+Even with a poor tee at the wrong time – the first hole of a six-man playoff – van Rooyen’s tie for second in Turkey moved him to No. 8 in the Race to Dubai standings and No. 51 in the world with two events left in the European Tour season.
 The first one is this week in his native South Africa at the Nedbank Golf Challenge.

 Along with being in the hunt for the Race to Dubai, a strong finish might be enough for him to end the year in the top 50.
 That would get him in at least three majors, including the Masters, and most likely two World Golf Championships in the spring.

-“It’s important,” Van Rooyen said.
+“It’s important,” van Rooyen said.
 “I would love to finish the year top 50 in the world.
 It’s been a goal from the start.”

 The 29-year-old started the year at No. 141 and cracked the top 100 for the first time with his tie for eighth in the PGA Championship at Bethpage Black.
 He took another step with a 64-64 weekend to win the Scandinavian Masters.

-He would love nothing more than a return to America, where he would surely face more questions about going to college.
+He would love nothing more than a return to the United States, where he would surely face more questions about going to college.

 How does a guy who grew up across the Outeniqua Mountains from the Indian Ocean wind up at the University of Minnesota?